How to Troubleshoot “File Type Not Permitted for Security Reasons” Error

 File Type Not Permitted for Security Reasons

-The error message, “Sorry, This File Type Is Not Permitted for Security Reasons,” typically appears when uploading a file to your website, be it an image, document, or any other type.
+The error message “Sorry, This file type is not permitted for security reasons” typically appears when uploading a file to your website, whether an image, document, or other type.

 This message belongs to a security feature implemented by your content management system (CMS) or web server to prevent potentially harmful files from being uploaded.